-In addition, Mawer feels that a board of directors should include a number of committees that should be staffed, at a minimum, with a majority of unrelated directors.
+Mawer's opinion is that a board of directors should include a number of committees that should be staffed, at a minimum, with a majority of unrelated directors.
 These should include a nominating committee, an audit committee, and a compensation committee.